 #3 Lomo Saltado

-Lomo saltado is another famous Peruvian dish.
+Lomo Saltado is another famous Peruvian dish.
 I learned about its existence shortly after arriving in Lima, when our taxi driver told us that this was the one thing we absolutely had to try while in Peru.
-Lomo saltado is a good example for Peruvian-Chinese fusion cuisine as it is a beef stir-fry that has been brought to the country by Chinese immigrants and has since then become a typical Peruvian dish.
+Lomo Saltado is a good example of Peruvian-Chinese fusion cuisine as it is a beef stir-fry that has been brought to the country by Chinese immigrants and has since then become a typical Peruvian dish.

 It consists of strips of marinated beef, onions, tomatoes, peppers (often the aji that is also used in aji de gallina) and various other vegetables that vary from region to region and restaurant to restaurant.
 Depending on where you eat it, you might also find fried potatoes on your plate.
 It is often served with rice, and sometimes also french fries.